brentlintner/linus/TRACKER.md

 * Bug: Refresh is broken with bad escape position issue
 * Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)
 * If a PROJECT.md exists, pull that into the prompt (right near the top)
     * Create one for this project to test out
     * Have defaults as well
         * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)
 * Use sqlite to store history, file, and project data
 * Ignoring Files
     * Auto ignore binary files as well as other common files/dirs that are not code (get list from AI)
     * Have own .linignore file to ignore files and directories
 * Terminal Integration
     * Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
     * Be able to allow the ai to writing command blocks (whitelist each command) that run in a subshell.
+        * Use automatic function calling for this (have a cli flag to enable this, else it will ask to run it)
-    * We then take the sliced output and show it to the llm as a log file linked to the command.
+        * We then take the sliced output and show it to the llm as an open log file linked to the command.
 It then can then continue on.
         * Whitelist once per directory for each command? (needs db)
 * File Integration
     * Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs
         * Support adding images and files from a Url (types.Part.from_uri)
         * Support adding files like PDFs and images to the project (attach as normal but as individual contents using genai api (need db setup for this)
         * Just show a Chunk: 1/2 (Or Preview: True), and tell LLM to ask for more if they need tha file (for now manual @ load it all)
     * Keep two versions not pruned instead of only one
     * Before writing files ask for confirmation to accept changes (needs db)
+* Open Files
+    * Start using concept "open files", i.e periodically or on threshold: compact versions etc, and bring all into Open Files section instead of File References section (that way we can optimize the file references section succinctly)
+        * If you don't have an open file, then ask to open them (can use function calling here)
+    * If the file references (aka open files) etc is bigger than certain amount, do a simple optimization for now (how? need vector db...)
+        * Simple calculation for now (limit size), eventually use a vector database to store embeddings of files and their contents, and include most related files each time
+        * This will be especially useful for the random part lengths the model produces

 ## Icebox